juanca/cv/README.md

 #### *Software Engineer*, June 2013 to February 2016.

 - Worked across a variety of roles: frontend, backend, support, and (a little) devops
-- Collaborated with designers and other engineers on a HTML-based styleguide
+- Collaborated with designers and other engineers on an HTML-based styleguide
 - Developed many full-stack features for a Ruby on Rails application

 #### *Engineering Intern*, June 2012 to August 2012.

-* Designed and implemented new features for Mavenlink's desktop and mobile websites
+* Designed and implemented new features for desktop and mobile websites
 * Participated in pair programming with software engineers
 * Collaborated in the implementation of a web analytics system